Engine coolant temperature sensor: how it works, symptoms, problems, testing

 To demonstrate, we monitored the coolant temperature with the Torque app, see the photo.
 We simulated an intermittent bad connection by quickly disconnecting and reconnecting the ECT sensor.
 As you can see the temperature momentarily drops and then comes back up.

 Why does the ECT sensor show -40°F (-40°C)?

 Disconnecting the ECT sensor will show as -40 degrees on the scan tool.

+: When the ECT sensor is disconnected, the scan tool will show -40 degrees (-40° Fahrenheit equals -40° Celsius).
 This feature is useful when diagnosing trouble codes related to the ECT sensor.
 When the PCM sets the trouble code, it also stores the freeze frame which is a snapshot of major parameters at the time of the fault.
 If the freeze frame shows the ECT at -40 degrees, it means that the ECT sensor circuit was open at the time of the fault.
 It could be a problem with the sensor itself, connector or the wiring harness.

 Engine temperature sensor replacement

 In most cars, replacing the ECT or CHT sensor is easy.
 In many cars, the sensor is held by a clip.
 In some cars, a special deep socket might be required.
 Replacing the engine temperature sensor in a repair shop costs from $59 to $129 (labor) for an average car.
 The sensor (part) is not very expensive; it's best to use an OEM part.
 After the ECT sensor is replaced, the cooling system needs to be refilled and bled of air pockets.
 The cooling system is under pressure when hot!
 If you decide to replace the ECT sensor as a do-it-yourself project, check the service manual for instructions and safety precautions.
 When replacing the CHT sensor it's important to torque the new sensor to the specifications.
 We posted several links where you can get access to a service manual for a subscription fee in this article.